Munyambo/plsql_MUNYAMBO-ALVIN_ORACLE_ASS2/README.md

    - Verified PDBs are visible on the OEM dashboard.
    - Captured screenshot showing created PDBs and my username.

-II.
-NOTES ON CHALLENGES
+# NOTES ON CHALLENGES

-   # OEM Login Issue
+   I. OEM Login Issue
 - Attempted to log into OEM with my custom PDB user, but received *“Invalid Database Credentials.”*
 - PROBLEM:  OEM requires either SYS/SYSTEM or a Common user (C##) with DBA and monitoring privileges.
 - SOLUTION:  Created a `C##` user (C##ALVIN) at the container level with necessary privileges and used it to log in.

-  # HTTP Access Issue
+  II.
+HTTP Access Issue
 - OEM initially did not open at `https://localhost:5500/em`.
 - PROBLEM:  Oracle Enterprise Manager service was not securely started or protected .
 - SOLUTION: I changed the http and https port to 8080 and 8443 so that i can access the oem, and i accessed it but without being secured but it's fine because no one can access in that traffic. `https://localhost:8443/em`

-  III.
-CONCLUSION
+  # CONCLUSION

 - Successfully created and deleted PDBs.
 - Configured OEM and resolved login and HTTP issues.